groue/CombineTraits/README.md

 }
 ```

-When you import CombineTraits in an existing library or application, you will quickly benefit from it in three steps:
+Your applications and libraries will quickly benefit from CombineTraits in three steps:

 1. Watch for `AnyPublisher` results that would benefit from traits.